Alcohol, Entertainment and Gaming Licensing

 They will all wish to see that your premises and the activities you ask for are compatible.

-For details of the responsible authorities in our area, contact your local licensing team.
-Details may also be available on your local authority's website.
+For details of the responsible authorities in your area, contact your local licensing team.
+Details may also be available on your local authority’s website.

 Consultation

 You are required to consult with your neighbours and local businesses in the area when seeking to gain a licence or to vary an existing licence.
-This can be done by placing an advert in a local newspaper, setting out the brief details of your application and displaying a notice on your premises advertising details to passers-by.
+This can be done by placing an advert in a local newspaper, setting out the brief details of your application, and displaying a notice on your premises that advertises details to passers-by.
 The guidance notes will give advice on these procedures.

-Providing there are no objections or representations that have not been resolved, the licensing authority will automatically issue your premises licence without you having to attend any meeting.
+Provided that there are no unresolved objections or representations, the licensing authority will automatically issue your premises licence without you having to attend any meetings.
 Should there be any representations or objections which cannot be resolved by negotiation, the licensing authority will hold a hearing within 20 working days (from the end of the consultation period) to determine the application.

 Fees